iluwatar/java-design-patterns/bridge/README.md

 ## Explanation

-Real world example
+Real-world example

 > Consider you have a weapon with different enchantments, and you are supposed to allow mixing
 > different weapons with different enchantments.
 What would you do?
 Create multiple copies of each
 > of the weapons for each of the enchantments or would you just create separate enchantment and set
 > it for the weapon as needed?
-Bridge pattern allows you to do the second.
+The bridge pattern allows you to do the second.

 In Plain Words